alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-3.png)

-* `sub rsp, 0x10` creates a space to store values of locall variables.
+* `sub rsp, 0x10` creates a space to store values of local variables.
 The space between `rbp` and `rp` is this space.
-Note that this space is large enough to store our varible of type `integer`
+Note that this space is large enough to store our variable of type `integer`

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-step-4.png)

-We just have created a space in memory - on the stack - for our local variables.
+We have just created a space in memory - on the stack - for our local variables.
 This space is called a stack frame.
 Every function that has local variables will use a stack frame to store those variables.

 ## Using local variables

-The fourth line of assembly code of our `main` function is the folloing:
+The fourth line of assembly code of our `main` function is the following:

 ```asm
   400535:       c7 45 fc cc 03 00 00    mov    DWORD PTR [rbp-0x4],0x3cc